jfaccioli/documint/readme.md

 # 📄 DocuMint – Bulk Word Document Generator from Excel Data

-**DocuMint** is a simple yet powerful Flask web app that automates the creation of personalized Word documents using a single template and an Excel spreadsheet.
+**DocuMint** is a web-based document generator that turns Excel spreadsheets into individually customised Word documents using a single template.
+Perfect for contracts, documents, tenancy forms, and any admin task requiring personalised files — in bulk.

 [🟢 Live Demo – Try DocuMint Now](https://documint.onrender.com/)